LucaFoschini/IGERTbootcamp2016/README.md

 ## Data Ingestion, Wrangling, ETL

-  - 80% of Data Science is data wrangling
+  - 80% of Data Science is data wrangling.
-  - Python's library ecosystem is the first reason to use it
+  - Python's library ecosystem is the first reason to use it!
-  - Numpy and Pandas: things you must know
+  - Pandas: if you learn one thing today, learn this!

 ## Why is my code slow?

-  - Under the hood of your computer: Memory hiearchies.
+  - Look under the hood: Memory hiearchies.
-  - Python is magic.
-Magic ain't free: how built-in types are implemented and efficiency consideration
+  - Python is magic, magic ain't free: how built-in types are implemented and efficiency consideration
   - Profiling and monitoring
   - If everything else fails: go parallel.